 March 14th, 2024.
 Raining outside.
-Me on the couch with cold coffee and that familiar itch to do something - anything - but nothing sounds good.
-I'd already checked Instagram three times, watched two TikToks, and somehow felt worse than before.
+I'm on the couch with cold coffee and that familiar itch to do something - anything -, but nothing sounds appealing.
+I've already checked Instagram three times, watched two TikToks, and somehow felt worse than before.

 Sound familiar?

 That's the day I accidentally discovered what's become my secret weapon against boredom: intentional micro-sketching.
 And no, I'm not artistic.
-I failed art class in school.
-But this simple afternoon activity changed how I deal with those restless, stuck-at-home moments when your brain's begging for stimulation but everything feels like too much effort.
+I failed an art class in school.
+But this simple afternoon activity changed how I handle those restless, stuck-at-home moments when your brain's begging for stimulation but everything feels like too much effort.

 Here's what makes this different from every other "beat boredom" suggestion: you're creating instead of consuming.
 And it takes just 15 minutes.